Sassan Sanei, Humanist Officiant

 My personal interests include photography, languages, classical literature, writing, 8-bit computing, playing Scrabble, binge-watching The Office on Netflix, and playing piano on my Steinway Model O.

-I am legally authorized to solemnize marriage in the Province of Ontario by the Deputy Registrar General, Ministry of Government and Consumer Services, pursuant to the Marriage Act.
+I am legally authorized to solemnize marriage in the Province of Ontario by the Deputy Registrar General (Ministry of Public and Business Delivery), pursuant to the Marriage Act.
 In addition to writing and officiating your ceremony, my service includes signing your marriage licence and registering your marriage with the Ontario government.